-At Queen City Law we have made significant investment in our technology which enables us to obtain the fastest possible turnaround for our clients.
+At Queen City Law we have made significant investments in our technology which enable us to obtain the fastest possible turnaround for our clients.
 Our office is also wireless so clients are able to access their own Tablets, Smartphones and Laptops here in our Queen Street office.
 We have complete connectivity for all visiting mobile devices.
 In addition you may find some of the resources and blogs on this website will be of practical assistance to you.
 The Queen City Law Library is a collection of PDF articles and checklists – designed to assist clients with a wide range of legal issues

 Our document collection system which contains in excess of 200,000 legal documents.
 This system enable us to quickly email documents through to clients for review as required.
 It also contains search engines so that documents can be retrieved very quickly.
 Our document system is a real point of distinction for our practice and enables us to add real value to our clients requirements.